marioluan/gota/DESIGN.md

 The CDK package is in TypeScript because I've never written CDK with Python before - I could,
 but given this is for an interview, I'm optimizing for coding speed.
 I've chosen Python for the
 Core package because I'm faster writing Python code and the performance isn't a concern, as per
 requirements.
-If it was, I'd have chosen Go AFTER running performance tests.
+If it was, I'd have chosen Go AFTER running performance tests against the API with
+both Python and Go - maybe Python would be fast enough.

 ### Frameworks